MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authz-group-entra-id-explore.md

       - Normally, the three scopes `openid profile offline_access` suffice for receiving an ID Token response.
       - Full list of scopes requested by the app can be found in the `authentication.properties` file.
 You can add more scopes like User.Read and so on.

-1. The user is presented with a sign-in prompt by Azure Active Directory.
+1. The user is presented with a sign-in prompt by Microsoft Entra ID.
 If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
 A valid request to this endpoint will contain an [**authorization code**](https://learn.microsoft.com/entra/identity-platform/v2-oauth2-auth-code-flow).
-1. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Azure Active Directory.
+1. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Microsoft Entra ID.

     ```Java
     // First, validate the state, then parse any error codes in response, then extract the authCode.
 Then: